kevgo/run-that-app/README.md

 Use Docker or WASI.

+#### Why does run-that-app not have a marketplace that I can submit my application to?

+The marketplace data is embedded into the _run-that-app_ executable.
+This has several advantages.

+1. It's much better to use a proper programming language rather than some data format like JSON or YML to define applications that _run-that-app_ is aware of.
+You get really strong type checking (not just basic JSON-Schema linting), intelligent auto-completion, much more flexibility in how you implement downloading, installing, and extracting an application, and the ability to run automated tests.
+Defining a new app means copy-and-pasting the definition of an existing app and replacing a few placeholders.
+This can be done equally well in JSON or a programming language.

+2. Having a separate marketplace would result in two separate codebases that are versioned independently of each other: the version of _run-that-app_ and the version of the marketplace.
+Two separate versions lead to fun problems like an older versions of _run-that-app_ not able to work with newer versions of the marketplace.

+3. If _run-that-app_ would use an external marketplace, it have to check the version of the local copy of that marketplace at each invocation, and determine if it needs to download updates for the marketplace.
+This introduces delays that might be acceptable for package managers that one runs once to install an app, but not for a package manager that gets called a lot to execute the app.

+4. Even with an external marketplace, you would still need to update the _run-that-app_ executable regularly.
+So why not just do that and save the hassle to also update a separate marketplace.

 ### Related solutions

 These other cross-platform package managers might be a better fit for your use